 Barack Obama successfully used such tactics, openly and subtly, to fundamentally transform this nation.
 As most Congressmen feared openly opposing his administration, lest they be called a racist.
 Members of the media were afraid to openly scrutinize the legislation and ideas of the administration, and most open debate among citizens was shut down for fear of causing tension.
 There was also this sense that there would never be a price to pay for silencing opposition in this manner, until the 2016 Democrats made it clear that they thought such charges were an antidote to ever losing another presidential election, and they found that a surprisingly large swath of the electorate had grown immune to them.

-Anyone that knows the story of The Little Boy who Cried Wolf knows that no matter how unfounded a charge is, if it is repeated often enough people will start to believe it.
+Anyone who knows the story of The Little Boy who Cried Wolf knows that no matter how unfounded a charge is, if it is repeated often enough people will start to believe it.
 Republicans found this out the hard way in 2008 and 2012.
 Yet, as the lesson of that story suggests, if those same charges are repeated too often, people will start to ignore them.
 Democrats found that out the hard way in 2016.